Thursday 21 February 1660/61

 here's a locution that, up until reading the diary, i thought was particular to us new yorkers. the rest of america rightfully says 'outdoors' to signify our vast and magnificent landscape. that single article 'of' indicates, to me, so very many doors and, perhaps, a slight cultural unease at venturing too far under the sky.

-mary Link to this
+mary • Link

 Out of doors